 What’s the difference between a voter and a nonvoter?
 A voter’s voice counts more.

 The midterm elections are less than a month away, and, like every election, the stakes are high.
 The vast majority of Americans continue to disapprove of Congress, but, statistically speaking, most people wont vote this November.
-It pains me to say this, but Virginia is not an exception to this national trend.
+And Virginia is no exception.

-Voter Registration in the Commonwealth has never been higher.
-As of September 30th, 2018, the number of registered Virginians reached 5,624,332, but turnout trends cast a shadow on this record achievement.
-On average, roughly 3 million registered voters don’t vote in off-year elections.
+There is good news though.
+Voter Registration in the Commonwealth has never been higher!
+As of September 30th, 2018, the number of registered Virginians reached 5,624,332.
+The bad news is that turnout trends cast a shadow on this record achievement.
+On average, roughly 3 million registered Virginians don’t vote in off-year elections.

 Of all the reasons someone doesn’t take part in elections, “My vote doesn’t matter” makes the least sense.
 Casting a ballot accomplishes a lot more than getting you a free sticker.
 Voting is an extension of your voice.
 It provides an opportunity to bring attention to issues and influence the larger political dialogue.
 Most of all, participating in elections is the best way to hold our leaders accountable.

-I know I sound like a broken voting PSA record, but the numbers prove my point.
+I know this sounds like a cliche voting public service announcement, but the numbers prove my point.
 Every vote matters because elections in Virginia are almost always close.

 Go back to 2013.
 Both the Governor and Attorney General candidates won by a razor-thin margin.
 Meanwhile, more than half of the registered population didn’t show up.